5 miles = a girl's average walk to gather cooking fuel

 The average household burns 3.6 tons of wood a year.
 It is gathered by the hands and arms of women and children.
 Wood smoke causes many breathing and heart diseases, especially for vulnerable infants and children.

-Thanks to SCI supporters and Tanzanian partner Sperancea Gabone, women in rural Tanzania save 2 bundles of firewood per week, each.
+Thanks to SCI supporters and Tanzanian collaborator Sperancea Gabone, women in rural Tanzania save 2 bundles of firewood per week, each.

 Ms. Gabone* has taught thousands of Tanzanians about solar cooking and distributes solar cooker technologies to women in surrounding villages.
 She is using the SCI Solar Cooking Adoption and Impact Survey, to track fuel use and savings with solar cooking.